stackbit-projects/adorable-bee-0324e/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: Hi there!
 Call me Abel
-    content: |
+    content: >
-      I' m a UX / UI designer from Ecuador
+      I' m a UX / UI designer from Ecuador.
+I am working as a freelancer passionate about bridging gaps between people and their goals by translating needs to empathetic design.
   - section_id: about
     type: section_content
     title: About